MaximZhelev/secret-message-sharing/README.md

 # secret-message-sharing
+1-Enter the message
-Encode message as a link Share to your friend
+2-Share the link to your friend